catalyst-cooperative/pudl/docs/intro.rst

 size and complexity of the data within PUDL, this format isn't ideal for day to day interactive use.
 In practice, we take the clean, processed data in the data packages and use it to populate a local SQLite database.
-To handle the ~1 billion row EPA CEMS hourly time series, we convert the data package into Apache Parquet dataset that are partitioned by state and year.
+To handle the ~1 billion row EPA CEMS hourly time series, we convert the data package into Apache Parquet datasets that are partitioned by state and year.
 For more details on these conversions to SQLite and Parquet formats, see :ref:`access-datapackage`.